jupyter/nbclassic/README.md

-# nbclassic: Jupyter Notebook Server Extension
+# nbclassic: Jupyter Notebook as a Jupyter Server Extension

-**A package that provides a simple transition away from Jupyter Notebook to Jupyter Server.**

-This library allows you to install both [jupyter/notebook](http://localhost:8888/tree) and a Jupyter Notebook Server Extension side-by-side (and any other Jupyter Server Frontend).
+This library allows you to install both [jupyter/notebook](github.com/jupyter/notebook) and a Jupyter Notebook Server Extension side-by-side (and any other Jupyter Server Frontend).

 This helps projects like JupyterLab and nteract_on_jupyter transition from jupyter/notebook to jupyter/jupyter_server for the core Jupyter Tornado Server.